iamshadmirza/BlogsByShad/blogs/rn-tinder/index.md

 ## Step 2.
 Render Cards with Absolute Positioning

 Now, let's render the cards on-screen and add some nice styles.
+We will take two cards at a time from the `data` array.
+These cards will be positioned `absolute` so that the first card completely covers the second and it's no longer visible.

 ```js
 function App () {